Imagine going to sleep every night and waking up each morning in a clean, clutter-free bedroom.

 05 of 06

-Decluttering is crucial in a small closet.
-You don't have the luxury of putting something on a shelf you're not sure about because there is no extra self space.
+Decluttering and organizing is crucial in a small closet.
+You don't have the luxury of putting something on a shelf you're not sure about because there is no extra shelf space.
 This is a good thing because it forces you to make decisions about clothes right away instead of letting them linger for months.
 Commit to making decisions about your wardrobe up front.
-Don't put it off til later, because later often doesn't come.
+Don't put it off till later, because later often doesn't come.

 06 of 06

-Where do I begin?
-At the beginning.
-This guide will take you ste-by-step through your closet.
-You'll find instructions on how to organize, declutter, and create more storage space.
+Even if you have a huge walk-in closet, it can easily become cluttered to the point of not being usable.
+You need to go step-by-step to ensure your closets are well-organized.
+Organize, declutter, and create more storage space.
 The closet may be separated out from the rest of your bedroom because even if it's cluttered, it's behind closed door.
 But you'll know it's there and that's why it's important to keep it neat and tidy.